cal-itp/benefits/docs/configuration/transit-agency.md

 1. Cal-ITP uses the transit agency's Littlepay merchant ID to create a customer group in the Littlepay QA environment for each type of eligibility (e.g. senior).
 1. For each group that's created, a group ID will be returned and should be set as the `group_id` on a new `EligibilityType` in the Benefits database.
 (See [Configuration data](../data/) for more on loading the database.)
 1. Cal-ITP creates a new `EligibilityVerifier` in the database for each supported eligibility type.
-This will require configuration for either [API](https://docs.calitp.org/eligibility-api/specification/)-based verification or verification through an [OAuth Open ID Connect provider](../oauth/) (e.g. Login.gov).
+This will require configuration for either [API](https://docs.calitp.org/eligibility-api/specification/)-based verification or verification through an [OAuth Open ID Connect provider](../oauth/) (e.g. sandbox Login.gov) -- either way, this resource should be meant for testing.
 1. Cal-ITP creates a new `TransitAgency` in the database and associates it with the new `EligibilityType`s and `EligibilityVerifier`s as well as the existing Littlepay `PaymentProcessor`.

+## Configuration for production validation

+For production validation, both a customer group and discount product are needed.
+The customer group used here is a temporary one for testing only.
+Production validation is done against the Benefits test environment to avoid disruption of the production environment.

+### Steps

+1. Transit agency staff creates the discount product in production Littlepay (if it does not already exist).
+1. Cal-ITP creates a customer group **for testing purposes** in production Littlepay and associates the group with the product.
+1. Cal-ITP sets that group's ID as the `group_id` for a new `EligibilityType` in the Benefits database.
+1. Cal-ITP creates a new `EligibilityVerifier` with configuration **for a testing environment** to ensure successful eligibility verification.
+(For example, use sandbox Login.gov instead of production Login.gov.)
+1. Cal-ITP creates a new `TransitAgency` in the database with the proper associations to eligibility types, verifiers, and payment processors.

+At this point, Cal-ITP and transit agency staff can coordinate to do on-the-ground testing where a live card is tapped on a live payment validator.

+### Production validation testing

+1. Transit agency staff (or Cal-IT staff) does live test in the field.
+1. Transit agency staff uses the Merchant Portal to verify the taps and discounts were successful.
+1. Cal-ITP uses logs from Azure to verify the user was associated to the customer group.
+1. Cal-ITP verifies that Amplitude analytic events are being sent.